hazelcast/hazelcast-reference-manual/src/Performance.md

 You can also define your own partition strategy by implementing the class `PartitioningStrategy`.
 To enable your implementation, add the full class name to your Hazelcast configuration using either the declarative or programmatic approach, as sampled above.

-Note that you can define the above strategies per map in your Hazelcast member.
-You can also define a strategy per member in your Hazelcast cluster.
+As stated previously, above strategies are defined **per map** in your Hazelcast member.
+You can also define a strategy **per member** in your Hazelcast cluster.
 This can be done by defining the `hazelcast.partitioning.strategy.class` system property.
 An example declarative way of configuring this property is shown below:

 ```xml
 <hazelcast>